 These alternatives were developed to meet the stated purpose and need and provide a reasonable range of options for the mitigation and treatment of CMD sites.
 As described below, access to remediate potential CMD sites is the element that varies the most among the alternatives, and subsequently has the largest effect on the variation of impacts between the alternatives.
-Allowable access under an alternative represents the largest required disturbance footprint for access that could be implemented for that alternative, and that is acceptable under any alternative to utilize less than the maximum amount of access.
+Allowable access under an alternative represents the upper bound for access that could be implemented, and that is acceptable under any alternative to utilize less than the maximum amount of access.